-How you light up your room is a crucial part of getting your space right.
-After all, your space is not just used for slaving away and cooking a Sunday roast.
+How you light your kitchen is a crucial part of getting your scheme right.
+After all, your space is not just used for cooking a Sunday roast.
 So, if you want it to be somewhere you can entertain, as well as relax at the flick of a switch, here you’ll discover ways to experiment with your kitchen lighting…

-Let’s face it, who ever thought cooking in the dark was a good idea – nobody.
-However, this type of kitchen lighting will give you just the right amount to cook and prep.
-Set underneath your wall cupboards or shelving, create warmth with articulated wall lights, or spotlights that can reflect onto the worktop.
+Let’s face it, who ever thought cooking in the dark was a good idea?
+Nobody, that’s who.
+However, this type of kitchen lighting will give you just the right amount to cook and prepare food.
+Set it underneath your wall cupboards or shelving, create warmth with articulated wall lights, or spots that can reflect onto the worktop to perfectly illuminate your work area.
+When adding these fittings to your kitchen, consider where you’ll actually be working and make sure they’re not blocked easily or create odd shadows on the surface.
+At the same time, you also want to make sure they’re not too strong – if they are, the reflection off, for example, a white worktop might also be more annoying than helpful.

-Spotlights would be the obvious option here, however if you have a high ceiling why not choose track lighting or supplement the space with lights at the top of the cabinet directed towards the ceiling.
-Instead of putting in a standard grid, think about accent lighting and directional spots to help you see inside your larder cupboard or highlight a key feature, such as above your kitchen island.
+Spotlights would be the obvious choice here – however, if you have a high ceiling, why not choose track lighting or supplement the space with lights at the top of the cabinet directed towards the ceiling.
+Instead of putting in a standard grid of spotlights, think about accent illumination and directional solutions to help you see inside your larder cupboard or highlight a key feature, such as above your kitchen island.
+These fixtures also don’t have to be purely utilitarian – if they are on show, feel free to go for a statement piece, especially if you want to draw attention to a particular feature.

-If you’re having a dinner party, or romantic evening with your other half, get the mood right with some atmospheric lighting.
-Great for when you’re not cooking away, they’re ideal for relaxing and winding down after a long day.
-You could place LED strips below worktops and shelves around the units, plinth and cornice lights, such as splashbacks and around a dropped ceiling.
-For a spot of fun, and to impress your guests, go for colour changing designs and dimming for mood lighting so you can set the perfect ambience – whether you’re entertaining, relaxing or reading.
+If you’re having a dinner party or a romantic evening with your other half, get the mood right with some atmospheric lighting.
+Great for when you’re not cooking or need to otherwise have bright, shadow-free illumination, these fixtures are ideal for relaxing and winding down after a long day.
+You could place LED strips below worktops and shelves around the units, plinth and cornice lights, or even around the splashback or a dropped ceiling to create a soft glow.
+For a spot of fun and to impress your guests, go for colour-changing designs and have them on a dimmer switch, so you can set the perfect ambience – whether you’re entertaining, relaxing or reading.
+Whoever said kitchen lighting can’t be bold?

-An island, with pendant lighting above is my idea of a dream kitchen.
-Not only does it provide you with a beautiful feature, it can also be used to highlight key areas.
-For example, create soft lighting for dining by placing them above your table or breakfast bar.
-Look out for rise-and-fall options that can be raised out of the way for extra versatility.
+An island with striking pendants above is my idea of a dream kitchen.
+Not only does it provide you with a beautiful feature (and potentially highlights another feature), it can also be used to highlight key areas.
+For example, create a soft atmosphere for dining by placing one or two large fixtures above your table, or turn your breakfast bar into a diner-worthy spot with cool concrete or metal pendants.
+Look out for rise-and-fall options that can be raised out of the way for extra versatility – plus, moving the light source will also change the way it illuminates your space, from harsher focused light when it’s down to a wider glow when you push it all the way up.
+Also consider fitting your pendants on a dimmer switch, if possible, so you can vary the brightness to suit your needs.

 Who knows, with the perfect combination, you may never need the Big Light again.